 The ‘double dipping’ of LMI in these circumstances continues to be a hot topic among the industry, but unless there are regulatory rules put in place to change the practice, then expect the status quo to remain.

 Top up Mortgage Insurance

-If you have already paid mortgage insurance on your property, and then your property’s value has increased and you wish to use the equity you have gained in it for another purchase or reasons other than property, then you can increase your loan back to within the original LVR (Loan to value ratio) and simply pay a small top-up premium.
+If you have originally paid mortgage insurance on your property, and your property’s value increases in the future, you wish to use the equity you have gained for another purchase or purpose.
+Under these circumstances you may choose to increase your loan back to within the original LVR (Loan to value ratio) and simply pay a small top-up premium.